Tornadoes of 2015: July 8 (Italy)

-July 12–14
+July 12–14 (United States)

 Multiple severe weather events impacted the Great Plains, Great Lakes, and Eastern Seaboard towards the middle of July.
 On the afternoon of July 12, clusters of intense supercells formed over North Dakota and moved southeastward into Minnesota, producing large hail, damaging winds, and tornadoes.
 This included a strong EF2 tornado that passed near Aldrich, Minnesota.
 The supercells then merged into a long-lived, intense derecho that moved swiftly southeastward from Wisconsin and Illinois through the Ohio and Tennessee Valleys into the Southeastern United States on July 13, producing hundreds of wind damage reports over a 900 mi stretch.
-One person was injured in Zionsville, Indiana when a tree fell on their vehicle.
+One person was injured in Zionsville, Indiana, when a tree fell on their vehicle.
 The derecho also produced a couple of brief, weak tornadoes in Kentucky while an additional weak tornado was spawned by a short-lived supercell that formed from the outflow of the derecho.
 Farther to the west, an isolated, southwestward supercell produced a slow-moving, but destructive high-end EF3 stovepipe tornado near Nickerson, Kansas, completely debarking trees and cleanly sweeping away an unanchored farm home.
 The tornado was highly visible from the nearby town of Hutchinson, and was photographed and caught on video by many local residents.
 Behind the derecho in western Great Lakes region, another round of supercells moved southeastward across the region, producing damaging winds and large hail into July 14, although a few weak tornadoes also touched down in Wisconsin, Indiana, and Michigan.
 Later on July 14, another wave of intense severe weather affected mostly the Appalachian Mountains regions with numerous supercells, multi-cells, and bowing segments forming and moving generally southward, producing hundreds of damaging wind reports.
 Near Flemingsburg, Kentucky, a mobile home was destroyed after it was rolled into a group of garage buildings, injuring four people.
 Near West Point, Alabama, a man was killed after an uprooted tree fell on him.
 Another tree fell on a home near West Hampton, Georgia, injuring one person.
 The day also produced numerous hail reports and a dozen weak tornadoes touched down as well before the storms weakened and dissipated overnight.
 In all, 33 tornadoes were confirmed during the period along with almost 1000 damaging wind reports and over 150 large hail reports.
+Severe weather in Washington D.C. resulted in Taylor Swift modified her 1989 World Tour show there.